 How popular is Corbin?

-Korbin (#512 in recent rankings), Cory (#696) and Corbett are the prominent varying forms of Corbin (#203 in recent rankings).
-Usage of these relations of Corbin was common among parents in 2007 (adoption of 0.426%) and is almost as widespread today (adoption 0.397%, down 6.7%), but with the version Cory becoming less in vogue.
-Korbin and Corbin are two of the more contemporarily stylish birth names among these.
-Displayed below is an analysis of the usage of Corbin and related names.
-(Top 1000 Baby Names Statistics, 2014)
+Korbin (#512 in recent rankings), Cory (#696), Korbyn (#1023), Corbyn (#1199), Corby, Corbett and Corben are the prominent varying forms of Corbin (#203 in recent rankings).
+Adoption of these relations of Corbin was common among parents in 1990 (adoption of 0.31%) and is somewhat lower today (adoption 0.17%, down 45.9%), with the version Cory going out of style.
+Corbin, Korbin and Korbyn are three of the more contemporarily stylish birth names among these.

-Suggested similar baby names are Borbon, Bordin, Cardin, Carlin, Carmin, Cobi, Cobie, Coffin, Colbie, Coldin, Colin, Collin, Colwin, Conlin, Coren, Corie, Corin, Cormic, Corrie, Corrin, Corwan, Corwin, Corwinn, Corwyn, Crain, Craven, Crepin, Dorrin, Durbin, Gorin, Gorrin, Harbin, Korin, Korrin, Lorin, Lorrin, Morfin, Norvin, Norwin, Robbin, Robin, Tobin, Torin and Torrin.
+Suggested similar names are Borbon, Bordin, Cardin, Carlin, Carmin, Cobi, Cobie, Coffin, Colbie, Coldin, Colin, Collin, Colwin, Conlin, Coren, Corie, Corin, Cormic, Corrie, Corrin, Corwan, Corwin, Corwinn (see Corwin), Corwyn, Crain, Crepin, Dorrin, Durbin, Gorin, Gorrin, Harbin, Korin, Korrin, Lorin, Lorrin, Morfin, Norvin, Norwin, Robbin, Robin▼, Tobin, Torin and Torrin.
 These names tend to be more frequently used than Corbin.